 Woodworkers with small workshops need shop furniture that is properly scaled to the workspace.
 This will help a small workshop feel bigger.

 A traditional woodworking bench is usually made with hardwoods like maple.
 I love the look of maple.
 It’s an attractive, durable wood, but it’s heavy.
-That means these types of benches usually weigh a lot.
+That means these type of benches usually weigh a lot.

 A heavy bench would need to permanently live in my workshop.
 I would never be able to move it outside which means I would need another work table for outdoor DIY projects.